TalMat/PresaleManagement/README.md

 AUTO_EMAIL | email used to send confirmation messages AUTO_PASS | password for AUTO_EMAIL account

-These can also be exported from a config.js file in the root directory.
+These can also be exported from a config.json file in the root directory.

 ```
-module.exports = {
+{
     MONGO_URL:      'your_mongodb_url',
     SESSION_SECRET: 'your_session_secret',
     .